neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 It is one of the ultimate examples of the literary theme of man's inhumanity to man.

-And just when you think it can't get any worse, there's a story or a remembrance or a document or something else, maybe even sometimes film footage that comes into play where you just shake your head and can't believe that humanity ever went there in Winston Churchill's history of the Second World War.
+And just when you think it can't get any worse, there's a story or a remembrance or a document or something else, maybe even sometimes film footage that comes into play where you just shake your head and can't believe that humanity ever went there in Winston Churchill's history of the Second World War[^2].

 And if you really are interested in that series, by the way, don't buy one of the abridged versions.
 Go get your hands on one of the original works because they include all the appendices.
 Churchill throws in a lot of letters that he wrote during the war itself and communications that he had with other people.